Exam Resources

 - By default, all pods can talk to each other

-allows strict ingress and egress traffic rule types.
+NetworkPolicyallows strict ingress and egress traffic rule types.
 To block something, we have to explicitly define the ingress/egress rule- We define

-’d - For egress rules, we sometimes need to allow all DNS traffic.
+ingress.fromrule and/oregress.torule and use a pod and optional namespace selector to specify the source/destination or even anipBlock.
+Multiple rules areOR’d - For egress rules, we sometimes need to allow all DNS traffic.
 In that case, the

-block can be empty and only ports can be defined:egress: # NO - to: ports: - protocol: TCP port: 53 - protocol: UDP port: 53
+egress.toblock can be empty and only ports can be defined:egress: # NO - to: ports: - protocol: TCP port: 53 - protocol: UDP port: 53

 Section 8 - State Persistence